 2. Description of Service

-2.1 Subject to the provisions of this Schedule, BT’s obligation in respect of an Emergency Call is to convey it and hand over such Call to an Emergency Organisation (whether a Fixed Emergency Call, a VoIP Originated Emergency Call, or a Mobile Emergency Call), along with any relevant data provided to BT identifying the location from which the Call is being made.
-This service shall only be available to be accessed by Calling Parties in the UK having a telephone number conforming to the UK National Telephone Numbering Plan.
+2.1 Subject to the provisions of this Schedule, BT’s obligation in respect of an Emergency Call is to convey it from the point of interconnect into BT’s network and hand over such Call to an Emergency Organisation (whether a Fixed Emergency Call, a VoIP Originated Emergency Call, or a Mobile Emergency Call), along with any relevant data provided to BT identifying the location from which the Call is being made.
+This service shall only be available to be accessed by Calling Parties in the UK having a telephone number conforming to the UK National Telephone Numbering Plan, with the exception of specific cases as shall be agreed between the Parties on a case by case basis.

 2.2 BT shall be under no obligation to provide under this Schedule any Emergency Call service wider in scope or more onerous than that which BT is obliged to provide to a BT Calling Party.